Bankruptcy assets held by LLC are not personal assets for bankruptcy protection.

-A debtor had several businesses that were limited liability corporations (LLC).
-When the Debtor filed bankruptcy, the Debtor’s personal residence was owned by his LLC.
+Debtor holds several businesses that are limited liability corporations (LLC).
+When the Debtor filed bankruptcy, the Debtor’s personal residence is owned by his LLC.

 However, the Court found that the residence which the Debtor rents cannot be exempted in bankruptcy.

-You cannot ask the Court to pierce your corporate veil when you decide to file for personal Bankruptcy.
+You cannot ask the Court to pierce your corporate veil.
+You cannot move assets between personal and corporate at will.